 In cats yellow is due to gene B and black to its allele b.
 These genes are located on the X chromosome (sex-linked).
 The heterozygous results in calico (tortoise shell).
 What kinds of offspring (sex & color) are expected from the cross: black male & calico female?
 Most calico males are sterile, why?

-What is the chemical composition of gene?
+What is the function of BCSP31gene of Brucella organism?